 Rates and Purchase Options

-You have two options for payment: 1) you may begin by contacting me via e-mail, and I can invoice you via PayPal or e-mail; or 2) you may choose the PayPal “Buy Now” option below and choose the service you’d like to use.
+You have two options for payment: 1) you may begin by contacting me via e-mail, and I can invoice you via PayPal or e-mail; or 2) you may choose the PayPal “Buy Now” button on this page and choose the service you’d like to use.
 Please follow up with an e-mail and your Quick Help Question and/or project information.

 For a fee of $100, I’ll evaluate the first twenty pages of your manuscript, including line edits and analysis of what’s working and what’s not working with your story.
 I’ll offer suggestions to help raise your writing to the next level.

-Payment is due up front and can be made via check, or PayPal.
+Payment is due in advance and can be made via check or PayPal.

 About the Editor

-Annette M. Irby has been writing fiction and non-fiction for over twenty years.
+Award-winning author Annette M. Irby has been writing fiction and non-fiction for well over twenty years.
 She has critiqued or edited for Susan May Warren, Tricia Goyer, Summerside Press, Guideposts, and others.
 She worked for several years in acquisitions.
-She has released four books, with a fifth coming in 2018.
+Her novels, novellas, and short stories are available on Amazon.
 Her story was first in Chicken Soup Celebrates Mothers and Daughters (2007).
-She is a member of ACFW and is very active with her blog, including co-hosting a writing-related blog at Seriously Write with fresh daily content and multiple visiting authors.
-See her personal writing website here.
-For several years, she’s been an active book reviewer (Net’s Book Notes blog).
+A member of ACFW, she is an active book reviewer.
+See her author website here.
 She enjoys working with clients.
+Remaining current with the CBA marketplace, she specializes in Christian fiction.